The North Carolina Second Chance Act

 The Second Chance Act was signed into law on June 25, 2020.
-This new law is set to go into effect December 1st, 2020, and expands who may qualify for expungements in North Carolina.
+This new law went into effect on December 1st, 2020, and expanded who may qualify for expungements in North Carolina.

 NC Second Chance Act